Theory of quantum system certification: a tutorial: Quantum states

 \subsubsection{Schur-Weyl duality and the commutant of the diagonal action}

-To calculate the moments for random variables depending of Haar-random unitaries we are interested in understanding the commutant of the diagonal representation of the unitary group.
-Formally, we define the diagonal representation of $\U(d)$ on $(\CC^d)^{\otimes \dorder}$ as
+We wish to calculate the moments of random variables depending on Haar-random unitaries.
+Therefore, we are interested in understanding the commutant of the diagonal representation of the unitary group.
+Formally, we define the \emph{diagonal representation} of $\U(d)$ on $(\CC^d)^{\otimes \dorder}$ as

 by linearly extending the action

 The representation $\Delta^\dorder_d$ has a duality relation with another well-known representation on $\mathbb {C^d}^\dorder$: the representation $\pi_\dorder$ of the \emph{symmetric group} $\Sym_\dorder$ permuting the $\dorder$ tensor components: